MattiaPrimavera/RxTransfer/README.md

 # RxTransfer
 Never been this easy to download a file while tracking downloading progress!

-**RxTransfer** automatize the following tasks :
+**RxTransfer** transparently handles the following tasks :
+- asking the user for **writing permissions** if the device requires runtime permissions handling
-- create destination file if not existing
+- creating destination file if not existing
-- download the file from the url in a background thread
+- downloading the file from the url in a background thread
-- show error message on error
+- showing error message on error
-- show message on successfull download
+- showing message on successfull download
-- download progress exposed in different ways
+- exposing progress in different ways
+- handling orientation change (work in progress for **Progress Dialog**, done for **Listener** / **Progress Bar**)
+- handle **backPressed**: download is not stop if not desired (**backPressed** listener soon coming)

 ## Usage
 Here's the different ways in which **download progress** can be tracked: